 What makes this time traveling book stand out is the sheer emotion on every page.
 You’ll feel for Kin’s struggle as he finds himself pulled between two worlds.

 With the intensity of Kin’s journey ramping up, you’ll find yourself hanging on every word.

 The day November 23rd, 1963, changed American history forever.
 President John F Kennedy was assassinated in Dallas, Texas, and the world was never the same.
 Stephen King poses the question in 22-11-63, what if that day had never happened?

 An average English teacher, Jake Epping, discovers a portal to the past in his friend Al’s diner and makes his way back through time to prevent the fateful moment.
 Living a different life, falling in love, and changing history spectacularly, Jake sets out to put time on a new track.

-The butterfly effect takes shape in this novel as changing fate results in a new future drastically different than anyone could have imagined.
+The butterfly effect takes shape in this book as changing fate results in a new future drastically different than anyone could have imagined.
 Fans of King’s other works will be right at home in this story that shows the consequences of meddling in history, with the bonus of featuring several cameos and locations from IT and The Stand.
-The story details that day’s events in great detail with King doing a hefty amount of research in making the time period as accurately as possible.
+The story details that day’s events in great detail with King doing a hefty amount of research in making the period as accurately as possible.

 This time travel book was adapted into a series for Hulu starring James Franco as Jake Epping.